yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 --- middle

 # Introduction
 The weaknesses of the global PKI system are by now widely known.
+Essentially, any valid CA may issue a certificate for any organization without the organization's approval (a misissued or "fake" certificate), and use the certificate to impersonate the organization.
-There are many attempts to resolve them, including Certificate Transparency (CT) {{RFC6962}}, HTTP Public Key Pinning (HPKP) {{RFC7469}}, and TACK {{I-D.perrin-tls-tack}}.
+There are many attempts
+to resolve these weaknesses, including Certificate Transparency (CT) {{RFC6962}}, HTTP Public Key Pinning (HPKP) {{RFC7469}}, and TACK {{I-D.perrin-tls-tack}}.
 CT requires cooperation of a large portion of the hundreds of extant certificate authorities (CAs) before it can be used "for real", in enforcing mode.
+It is noted that the relevant industry forum (CA/Browser Forum) is indeed pushing for such extensive adoption.
 TACK has not been standardized.
 HPKP is a standard, but so far has proven hard to deploy (see {{hpkp}}).
-This proposal augments these mechanisms with a much easier to implement and deploy solution for certificate pinning, by reusing some of the mechanisms behind TLS session resumption.
+This proposal augments these mechanisms with a much easier to implement and deploy solution for server identity pinning, by reusing some of the mechanisms behind TLS session resumption.

 When a client first connects to a server, the server responds with a ticket and a